 Now, users can use their own judgment to determine the best fire suppression system for their Group II aircraft hangars — with discretion, of course.
 An authority having jurisdiction still needs to approve their choice.

 This is a long-awaited change for many aircraft hangar users because firefighting foam had always been a pricy, messy solution.
 If their facility doesn’t require it anymore, they can switch to a better-suited method, like a water-based sprinkler and drain system.
-Firefighting foam has also been under scrutiny lately due to some foams’ links to PFAS and other harmful chemicals.

 Other Noteworthy Changes to NFPA 409

 Besides the exemption of Group II aircraft hangars from foam requirements, there are a few other important NFPA 409 changes to be aware of.